dervalp/cosyJS/README.md

 * A powerfull client-side library which allows you to play easily with your HTML and/or the cosyJS components.
 * A library of full-stack components which has a set of UI element you use all the time (text, button, image).

+## Demo

+You can find an implementation of a the well know [toto app](https://github.com/dervalp/cosyJS-todo)

 ## Try it and give feedback

 This is published mainly to give the possibility to try cosy and give me feedback.
 Do not use this in a production environment.
 This is still experimental.